golemfactory/golem-docs/src/pages/docs/quickstarts/js-quickstart.md

 yagna payment fund
 ```

 It will top up your account with test GLM tokens.
-You can pay with them only in the test network, where your apps are running by default.
+These tokens can only be used on the testnet.
+Unless specified otherwise, the testnet is the default network.

 ## Building your first Golem Network App